hed-standard/hed-examples/docs/source/HedSchemaDevelopmentGuide.md

 # HED schema development guide

-HED annotations consist of comma-separated terms drawn from a hierarchically structured vocabulary called a HED schema.
 The **HED standard schema** contains basic terms that are common across most human neuroimaging, behavioral, and physiological experiments.
 The HED ecosystem also supports (**HED library schemas**) to expand the HED vocabulary